-Nate: Wait a minute, I thought that you were doing a petition Brian?
+Nate: Wait a minute, I thought that you were doing a petition, Brian?

-Brian: Ohhhh, that’s right, that’s right.
+Brian: Oh, that’s right, that’s right.
 Our mutual friend did not introduce us!
 There were many musicians in our actual building and many of them actually practiced in our apartment spaces.
 Since I’m a drummer, I make a lot of noise and wanted to have the respect of my neighbors.
-So I went around and had a petition that I asked my neighbors kindly to sign if they didn’t mind me playing drums in our apartment.
+So, I went around and had a petition that I asked my neighbors kindly to sign if they didn’t mind me playing drums in our apartment.

-Molly: That is very nice of you to do that, very courteous.
+Showbams: That is very nice of you to do that, very courteous.

-Brian: Yeah you know you gotta keep everybody happy.
+Brian: Yeah, you know you gotta keep everybody happy.

 Mike: Well.
 I came here to start a band with a friend from college whom I’d been in a band with and we did start a band, but we never played anywhere.
-We had one show, we played a Halloween party and it was really awesome but they called the cops and everything because it was really loud electronic music…
+We had one show, we played a Halloween party and it was really awesome but they called the cops and everything because it was really loud electronic music.

-Mike: Well, I found the synth on the street in the Haight and that’s what I wrote a lot of the songs for “Innocent Ghosts” on, but I also took piano lessons since I was six and I played the saxophone since I was nine.
+Mike: Well, I found the synth on the street in the Haight, and that’s what I wrote a lot of the songs for Innocent Ghosts, but I also took piano lessons since I was six and I played the saxophone since I was nine.

-I know you guys were signed on Tricycle Records, w/ the “Animal Shapes” EP and you released the 7” of “Kites” in 2009.
-On that 7” you had a New Order, “Age of Consent” cover which is hands down my favorite NO song, if not probably like one of my top 5 favorite pop songs in general.
-What was your call in choosing that song amongst any that you could have covered?
+Showbams: You guys have a lot of varied experience between each of you, which is great and something you can really tell on the records — eclectic influences from everywhere.
+I know you guys were signed on Tricycle Records with the Animal Shapes EP and you released the 7” of “Kites” in 2009.
+On that 7”, you had a cover of New Order’s “Age of Consent”, which is hands-down my favorite New Order song, if not probably like one of my top 5 favorite pop songs.
+Why did you choose that song amongst many that you could have covered?

-Molly: You also chose to include some of “Animal Shapes,” on your full length “Myth,”which is always kind of an interesting decision process.
+Showbams: You also chose to include some of Animal Shapes on your full-length album Myth, which is always kind of an interesting decision process.
 What made you go with the specific tracks over others that were featured on the EP?

-Nate: “Myth,” in a lot of ways is some peoples first exposure to us and “Kites” the song off of “Animal Shapes,” that had the most traction, we still wanted to present that like ‘Hey this is a song that we have,” (laughs), it had proven itself and we had the opportunity to do a new mix of it so we got to make it sound the way we wanted to make it sound.
+Nate: Myth, in a lot of ways, is some people’s first exposure to us and “Kites”, the song off of Animal Shapes, that had the most traction.
+We still wanted to present that like, “Hey, this is a song that we have.”
+It had proven itself and we had the opportunity to do a new mix of it, so we got to make it sound the way we wanted to make it sound.